CoffeeBeer >> Pint Pleasures >> Previous Beer Columns >> Three Sheffield Pubs

 The Stag, 15 Psalter Lane, Sharrow Vale, Sheffield, South Yorkshire

-The Yorkshire Grey and the Star and Garter were both torn down and replaced by highrises.
+The Yorkshire Grey and the Star and Garter have closed.

 The Stag is now called the Stags Head.